symfony/symfony-docs/reference/dic_tags.rst

 **Purpose**: Register a filter

-AsseticBundle uses this filter to register common filters.
+AsseticBundle uses this tag to register common filters.
 You can also use this tag to register your own filters.

 First, you need to create a filter::